Passive Job Seekers

 How do recruiters find passive candidates?

 Just like a simple Google search, recruiters can search to find the right candidates.
 The online database systems let us look at the information you provided to these job boards.
 To ensure you have the best chance of being found, you should complete all the information you can.
+It's worth doing this for all types of job seekers.

 Keywords are the specific skills or qualifications that recruiters will be searching for.
 You should include these keywords throughout your CV.
 For example, if you work in recruitment then you may use keywords such as ‘Recruiter’ ‘Recruitment’ ‘Sourcing’ ‘Candidate Search’ etc.